 Determine a Sorting Strategy

 If you have a deadline to meet when liquidating your family member’s estate, you’ll need a good sorting strategy to go through all of the items.
 Some people find a “one touch” philosophy helpful – no matter where an item is in a house, after you have touched it once, you need to make the final decision about what to do with it.
 You’ll also want to keep any eye out for especially valuable items, such as stock certificates, deeds, titles, trusts, and life insurance policy documents as well.

 Remember that what you might consider trash could be a treasure to someone else.
 This is especially true of old items like costume jewelry, vintage clothing, and old magazines.
 While you might be tempted to clean out your house before you bring in a professional to help with your liquidation sale, you should never toss anything out before it is evaluated.
 Let the professional walk through your home and decide what should be discarded.

 Jewelry, artwork, furniture, and other antiques can all add monetary value to the estate, but by failing to obtain appraisals from an accredited appraisal, you could lose money.
-Consider your options when looking for an appraisal – a professional estate appraiser might the best resource, but these services could be expensive.
-A local pawn or antique shop might be a more affordable option, but their knowledge about the specific antiques or valuables in your possession might not be as extensive.
-You’ll need to weigh the pros and cons of each option before you make your decision.
+Consider your options when looking for an appraisal – a professional estate appraiser might be the best resource, but these services could be expensive.
+A local pawn or antique shop might be a more affordable option, also their knowledge about the specific antiques or valuables in your possession are extensive.
+In addition, you’ll need to weigh the pros and cons of each option before you make your decision.

 When preparing to liquidate an estate, it is important to stay vigilant throughout the process.
 While it may be time consuming, if you rush to get everything sorted, you might miss something.
-By thoroughly organizing, inspecting, and appraising the items in an estate throughout the liquidation process, you can make sure you are getting the most for your loved one’s valuables.
+By thoroughly organizing, inspecting, and appraising the estate items throughout the liquidation process, you can make sure you are getting the most for your loved one’s valuables.